Getting the Bird

 "Getting the Bird" is the fourth episode of the fifth series of the British television situation comedy Dad's Army.
 It was originally transmitted on 27 October 1972.

 Synopsis

-Wilson is missing from the platoon, and Frazer assumes there has been an argument between him and Mrs Pike.
+Sergeant Wilson is missing from the platoon, and Frazer assumes there has been an argument between him and Mrs Pike.
 Godfrey comments that he spotted the Sergeant with his arm around an attractive and much younger woman.